 Councillors, in an official capacity, will from time to time receive invitations of hospitality to attend various functions and events.
-Official capacity is that the Mayor or Councillor receives the invitation in the name of Mayor or Cr or the invitation is received by the Council Office or via the Councillor official e-mail.
+A Councillor would be considered to be invited in an "official capacity" where the invitation is received in the name of the Mayor or Councillor or the invitation is received by the Council office or via the Councillor's official email.

-Where hospitality is reasonable in the circumstances and provides an opportunity to network or undertake business of a common purpose, it may be appropriate to accept such invitations.
+Where hospitality provides an opportunity to network or undertake business of a common purpose, it may be appropriate to accept such invitations.